Mauro Gómez

 Mauro Alexis Gómez Acosta (born September 7, 1984) is a Dominican former professional baseball first baseman.
+He played in Major League Baseball (MLB) for the Boston Red Sox and in Nippon Professional Baseball (NPB) for the Hanshin Tigers.

 Career

 Texas Rangers

 Gómez signed with the Texas Rangers as an international free agent on March 24, 2003.

 In 2004, he made his professional debut in the Rookie-level Arizona League with the Arizona League Rangers.
-After returning to the Arizona League in 2005, the Rangers promoted Gómez to the Bakersfield Blaze of the Class A-Advanced California League in 2006.
-He played for the Clinton LumberKings of the Class A Midwest League in 2007.
+After returning to the Arizona League in 2005, the Rangers promoted Gómez to the Bakersfield Blaze of the High-A California League in 2006.
+He played for the Clinton LumberKings of the Single-A Midwest League in 2007.
 Gómez played for the Blaze in 2008 and 2009.

 Atlanta Braves

 Granted free agency after the 2009 season, Gómez signed with the Atlanta Braves.

-In 2010, he played for the Mississippi Braves of the Class AA Southern League.

-In 2011, he played for the Gwinnett Braves of the Class AAA International League.
+In 2010, Gómez played for the Mississippi Braves of the Double-A Southern League.
+In 2011, he played for the Gwinnett Braves of the Triple-A International League.
 After the season, he became a free agent.

 Boston Red Sox

 After the 2011 season, Gómez signed with the Boston Red Sox, and began the 2012 season with the Pawtucket Red Sox of the International League.
 He set a PawSox record with 24 home runs in a season that year.

 On May 13, 2012, Gómez was called up to the Red Sox when Darnell McDonald went on the disabled list, and after Jacoby Ellsbury was moved to the 60-day disabled list.
 Gómez made his Major League debut that afternoon as a defensive substitution at first base for Adrián González and struck out in his only plate appearance.
 He was optioned to Pawtucket on May 20 after making two pinch-hit appearances.

 On July 4, the day after being recalled for the second time in 2012, Gómez recorded his first major league hit against the Oakland Athletics.
 On July 6, he recorded his first major league run batted in against the New York Yankees.
 He was optioned July 14, only to be called up four days later after an injury to David Ortiz then optioned the next day to accommodate the return of Dustin Pedroia.
 Despite his ups and downs, Gómez was among the leaders in several categories in the International League.
 He then rejoined the Red Sox in mid-August.

 On August 28, Gómez was named International League MVP and post season All-Star after hitting a .310 average in 100 games with Pawtucket, with 59 of his 120 hits going for extra bases.
-He also tied for second with 24 home runs, while leading the league in slugging percentage (.589) and ranking fourth in RBIs (74) and total bases (228).
+He also tied for second with 24 home runs, while leading the league in slugging percentage (.589) and ranking fourth in RBI (74) and total bases (228).

 On March 31, 2013, Gómez was designated for assignment by the Red Sox.